Shufang-Zhu/Syft-safety/Readme.md

 # Ssyft
 Ssyft is a tool for the realizability of Safety LTL specifications.
-You can either install Ssyft from scratch or use a Docker container (see below).
+You can either install Ssyft from scratch or use the platform-independent Docker container (see below).

 ## Compilation Instructions for Syft using CMake